Panama celebrates court order to cancel mine even as business is hit

 “We are not going to allow them to put our jobs at risk, which are our means for supporting our families,” the union said in a statement.

-Last week, Utramipa member Michael Camacho, denounced the protests on the news outlet Panamá En Directo.
+Last week, Utramipa member Michael Camacho denounced the protests on the news outlet Panama En Directo.
 Operations at the mine were suspended last week due to protests at its port and the highway in and out of the facility.

 “What about us, the workers?
 We are also Panamanians.
 We have the right to go to our homes and return to our place of work,” said Camacho.
 “But at this moment, we are being held hostage by the protesters, by the anti-social, the terrorists – which is what we should call them – and the people that stop us from passing.”